5-Frame-Studios/filters/audio_converter/README.md

 2. Verify pydub installation with `pip install pydub`
 3. Review log output for specific error messages
 4. Test with a small batch of files first
+5. Check Regolith documentation for filter-specific issues

 The filter is designed to be both powerful and user-friendly, with comprehensive error handling and detailed logging to help diagnose any issues.
-Installation is simple with just one Python package required.
+Installation is simple with just one Python package required, and it integrates seamlessly with Regolith's non-destructive editing system while providing intelligent directory detection for maximum flexibility.